Dineshkumarsammeta/Automated-feedback-sentiment-analysis/README.md

 ---

 ## Ethics & Privacy

-Patient data was anonymized and handled in strict accordance with NHS information governance standards, ensuring privacy, security, and transparency throughout the project lifecycle.
+All patient data used in the project was anonymised.
+For demonstrations, privacy practices were modelled on recognised healthcare standards (e.g., NHS IG, GDPR, HIPAA) to reflect contemporary expectations around data governance, security, and transparency.

 ---